Learning Abroad Center

 Visit Financial Information for information on using financial aid and scholarships for study abroad.

-This program is considered part of spring enrollment for the purposes of registration and financial aid.
+Enrollment Note: This program is considered part of spring enrollment for the purposes of registration and financial aid.

 Bridging Loan

-Bridging Loan, a no-interest/no-fees loan that funds the upfront deposit and flights costs, is available for this program for eligible students.
+Bridging Loan, a no-interest/no-fees loan that funds the confirmation deposit and/or flights cost, is available for this program for eligible students going abroad during an eligible term.

 Cancellation Policy